vanshwassan/EthereumZurich-Hackathon/README.md

 - [Getting started with QRNG](https://docs.api3.org/guides/qrng/qrng-remix/)
 - [Getting started with Self-funded dAPIs](https://docs.api3.org/guides/dapis/subscribing-self-funded-dapis/)-->

-# Hackathon Challenge
+# Hackathon Challenge: Using API3's First-party Oracles to power zero-knowledge DeFi Applications

+### Overview

+We want builders to explore decentralized financial services that capitilize on the benefits of zero knowledge rollups.

-Participants are free to build a decentralized application that demonstrates the use of API3’s first-party oracles.
+We are looking for participants to build applications that demonstrates the use of API3's self-funded dAPIs on Polygon zkEVM and zkSync testnets.

-- Participants can build dApps that use dAPIs, Airnode, or QRNG that facilitate a proper use-case.

-- Participants are free to implement their own ideas.
+Outside of DeFi, we will also accept submissions from dApps that use Airnode or QRNG that facilitate a proper use-case.
+Participants are free to implement their own ideas.

 ### Potential Ideas